Network resilience: Behavior transitions in animal and human networks

 \subsubsection{Agent interaction models}

-Other less popular models of agent interaction and opinion evolution were introduce.
-For instance, in Ref. \cite{holme2006nonequilibrium}, the authors present a simple model of opinion evolution in social systems, which is shown in Fig.~\ref{fig:holme2016_illustration}, by combining two rules: (i) individuals form their opinions to maximize agreement with opinions of their neighbors, and (ii) network connections form between individuals with the same opinion.
+Other, less popular, models of agent interaction and opinion evolution have been introduced.
+For instance, in Ref. \cite{holme2006nonequilibrium}, the authors presented a simple model of opinion evolution in social systems.
+This model, which is shown in Fig.~\ref{fig:holme2016_illustration}, combines two rules: (i) individuals form their opinions in such a way as to maximize agreement with the opinions of their neighbors, and (ii) network connections are created between nodes holding the same opinion.

-In this opinion system, we would expect the resilience to increase over time in the system because the agents are adapting opinions in agreement with the opinions of their neighbors.
-Yet, this will also create latency.
-However, the dynamics of connection change will reduce the latency by grouping together the like-minded agents and thereby speed up the consensus formation.
+We would expect the resilience of an opinion system such as that described above to increase over time because agents are adapting their opinions to agree with the opinions of their neighbors.
+However, this also increases the latency of interactions.
+Conversely, the formation of new connections reduces the latency by grouping the like-minded agents together and thereby speeding up consensus formation.

-{\bf Threshold model.} The threshold model focuses on the spread of novelty, in which nodes are in one of two states: the old opinion, and the new opinion~\cite{granovetter1978threshold}.
-Here, the most crucial challenge is to find the smallest number of nodes, called initiators, which starting with the new opinion would be able to spread this opinion to the entire network.
-Any node with the old opinion changes it to the new opinion when fraction $t$ of its neighbors holds the new opinion.
-It is similar to the binary Naming Game model.
-Yet, the semantic of opinion change is different and one-directional, because the node switching to new opinion cannot turn back.
+{\bf Threshold model.} The threshold model is used to represent the spread of novelty.
+In this model, nodes are in one of the two states: the old opinion and the new opinion~\cite{granovetter1978threshold}.
+The most crucial challenge is finding the smallest number of nodes, called initiators or seeds, that, when initiated with a new opinion, can cause this opinion to spread to the entire network.
+Any individual holding an old opinion switches to the new opinion when a predefined fraction $\phi$ of its neighbors holds the new opinion.
+This model is similar in some ways to the binary naming game model.
+Nevertheless, the semantics of opinion change differ from those in that model, and they are one-directional because once having switched to the new opinion, a node cannot turn back.
 In the simplest case of this model, all nodes have the same adoption threshold.
-The cascade size triggered by a set of initiators in this version of the model is a function of the initiator fraction \cite{singh2013threshold}.
-The authors conclude that for a high threshold, there exists a critical initiator fraction which, when crossed, assures the global cascade.
-The authors also observe that communities can extend opinions spread.
-Different initiator selection strategies are also studied.
+In that version of the model, the cascade size triggered by a set of initiators is a function of the initiator fraction \cite{singh2013threshold}.
+The authors conclude that for a high threshold, there is a critical initiator fraction that, when crossed, assures that a global cascade will occur.
+The authors also observe that communities can extend opinion spreads and explore different initiator selection strategies.